guslatho/syllabificator/README.md

 | CRF         | 3.64%            |
 | NN          | 1.21%            |

-## Dependencies
+For both English and Dutch, NN/CRF are the recommended algorithms to use.

+# Usage
-### Running Syllabificator
+## Running Syllabificator

-Syllabificator requires the following libraries to operate:
+Syllabificator requires the following libraries:
 * Pandas
 * Numpy
 * Chaine
-* Python 3.11 environment with tensorflow 2.13 for the Neural Net (see end of page for instructions).
+* Python 3.11 environment with tensorflow 2.13 for the Neural Net.

-The Neural Net solution gives the best performance and is recommended for documents containing more complex word types.

-## Usage
+Use the requirements.txt to copy the original environment (see end of page).

-### Syllabifying words
+## Syllabifying words

 The most general function syllabifies a string of text into an output with individual syllables.
 It can be run from the main module, `main.py`: